00tanveer/simple-rag-vector-db/README.md

 # INTRODUCTION

-This is an ultra simple naive retrieval-augmented generation application created to respond to queries about based on facts about cats in a text file.
+This is a simple naive retrieval-augmented generation application created to respond to queries about based on facts about cats in a text file.

 # BUILDING BLOCKS OF THE PROJECT
 1. Data layer - storing data on cat facts in a local `postgres` database and using `pgvector` as a vector extension in postgres to store vector embeddings